Ultimate Guide to Plant Fiber

 - Insoluble fiber does not dissolve in water.
 Instead, it passes through your small intestine into the large intestine, where it draws water into your stool for aided bowel regulation.
 Essentially, this fiber acts as bulk to keep your digestive system running smoothly[1].

-Both soluble and insoluble fiber are needed by your body to maintain proper digestive health; however, they differ on their benefits.
+Your body needs both soluble and insoluble fiber to maintain proper digestive health.
+However, they differ in their benefits.

 Soluble Fiber Benefits

-- Lowering cholesterol: Because it is not absorbed in the intestine, soluble fiber can bind cholesterol in the intestine and eliminate it from the body.
-By consuming 5 to 10 grams of soluble fiber a day, one can improve their total and LDL cholesterol by 5 to 11 points[5].
+- Maintaining healthy cholesterol: Because it's not absorbed in the intestine, soluble fiber can bind cholesterol in the intestine and eliminate it from the body.
+By consuming 5 to 10 grams of soluble fiber a day, you could help improve your total and LDL cholesterol by 5 to 11 points for those already in a normal range.
+[2]

-- Stabilizing blood sugar (glucose) levels: Soluble fiber stalls the digestion speed of nutrients, including carbohydrates.
-Therefore, meals containing soluble fiber rarely cause sharp spikes in blood sugar levels[1].
+- Supporting healthy blood sugar levels: Soluble fiber stalls the digestion speed of nutrients, including carbohydrates.
+Therefore, meals containing soluble fiber rarely cause sharp spikes in blood sugar levels for those already in a normal range.
+[1]

-- Lowering fat absorption and helping weight management: Remember that gel we talked about?
-As a spread-out, thick gel, soluble fiber aids in blocking fats that would otherwise be digested and absorbed.
+- Lowering fat absorption: Remember that gel we talked about?
+As a spread-out, thick gel, soluble fiber aids in blocking fats that your body would otherwise digest and absorb.

-- Lessening the risk of cardiovascular disease: Regularly eating soluble fiber may lower the risk of heart disease and circulatory conditions.
+- Lessening the risk of cardiovascular disease: Regularly eating soluble fiber may lower the risk of heart disease and circulatory conditions for those already in a normal range.

-- Feeding healthy gut bacteria: Some soluble fiber-rich foods provide gut bacteria, as it is fermentable in the colon, which helps the bacteria prosper longer.
+- Feeding healthy gut bacteria: Some soluble fiber-rich foods ferment in the colon, helping feed and grow your gut bacteria population.

 Insoluble Fiber Benefits